ErikBird/OpenReviewCrawler/README.md

 3. Adjust the Path Variable in the config.json file at "geckodriver" according to your setup

 #Run
-Run the Programm with the configuration with the following command: python crawler.py -c config.json
+Run the Programm with custom configuration-file with the following command: python crawler.py -c FILEPATH